Free Micro e-MBA Module #9: Basics in Developing Your Fundraising Plan

 Fundraising and the Law

-1. What are 3 of the 5 strategies to get the Board involved in fundraising?
-(See Getting the Board Involved in Fundraising.)
+1. What are 3 of the 4 strategies to get the Board involved in fundraising?
+(See Four Steps to Take Board Members from Fear of Fundraising to Enthusiasm.)

 2. What are the 3 myths asserted by the author in Leadership: The Board’s “Mythunderstood” Role in Fundraising?